Preaching that Makes Faith Leap

 Preaching is the heartbeat of the church.
 It needs to be something that people can identify with, something they can ponder on all week, something that will carry them through another set of challenges, something they can share with others.
 People want to know how Joseph survived family dysfunction, betrayal, false accusation and imprisonment.
 Congregants are hungry to know how David pressed through knowing that there was a hit out on his life.
 Individuals of today need to know how Mary was able to bounce back after watching her innocent son publicly executed.
 Preachers of today are charged more than ever to deliver messages that make faith leap because desperate times call for desperate measures and we are in need of a desperate leap of faith.

 Dominique A. Robinson is an ordained Elder in the AME Zion Church.
-She is also on staff at New Life Presbyterian Church and Columbia Theological Seminary.
+She was previously on staff at New Life Presbyterian Church and Columbia Theological Seminary.
 She was the winner of The Beatitudes Society’s 2015 Brave Preacher Award.